AviatrixSystems/Docs/HowTos/inline_upgrade.rst

 #.
 Click `Maintenance`
 #.
 Click `Dry Run` to make sure controller and gateway are in contact and allowed to download our software from our release server.
 If the `Dry Run` is unsuccessful, you may want to check controller/gateway security groups, VPC DNS settings to make sure their outbound traffic to Internet is allowed.
 #.
 Click `Upgrade to the latest` to upgrade your software to the latest version

     #.
+If upgrading from a release<3.3.x: Please upgrade to the next immediate release by entering the right version in "Upgrade to custom release" - the correct order is: 2.5, 2.6, 2.7, 3.0, 3.1, 3.2, 3.3
+    #.
+Upgrading from a release>=3.3.x: Aviatrix Controller will enforce incremental upgrades, so please click on "Upgrade to the Latest".
+You might have to go through multiple upgrades before you reach the latest release.
+Follow the directions in next note when you upgrade to release 4.0
+    #.
+If upgrading from a release<4.0: Once you upgrade to 4.0, please go to "Aviatrix Console > Troubleshoot > Diagnostics > Services" and click on "Restart Cloudxd" - please click on it only one time, wait for a minute, close your browser and start a new https connection to Aviatrix Console.

+#.
 Follow the directions listed below in this document to update your IAM policies in all accounts
 #.
 Take a backup by following instructions documented `here <https://docs.aviatrix.com/HowTos/controller_backup.html>`_.
 #.
 If you are using terraform, please use the appropriate branch from https://github.com/AviatrixSystems/terraform-provider-aviatrix.
 For more information please go to https://github.com/AviatrixSystems/terraform-provider-aviatrix#controller-version